ELELAB/MAVISp_allosigma2_workflow/simple_mode/example/5.allosigma_visualization/readme.txt

 - allosigma-visualization script
 - file.pdb

-module load python
-./allosigma-visualization --pdb  ../1.allosteric_signalling_map/wt.pdb --down_tsv ../4.allosigma_filtering/filtered_down_pockets.tsv --up_tsv ../4.allosigma_filtering/filtered_up_pockets.tsv --residue_representation sticks
+module load python #on our local server only ./allosigma-visualization --pdb file.pdb --down_tsv ../4.allosigma_filtering/filtered_down_pockets.tsv --up_tsv ../4.allosigma_filtering/filtered_up_pockets.tsv --residue_representation sticks

 #note you can add --site P101 if there is just one mutational site you wish to investigate.
+#note that if you have mutations with mixed_effects according to MAVISp, you can better visualize their effect in the mixed_effects_visualization/ by following the corresponding readme.txt.